edwinkapkei/edwinkapkei/readme.md

 - 👋 Hi, I’m Edwin Kapkei
-- 👀 I’m interested in Android/iOS Development, AI and Machine Learning
+- 👀 I’m interested in Android/iOS Development, Flutter
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on Software Engineering, AI and Machine Learning
+- 💞️ I’m looking to collaborate on Software Engineering (and AI and Machine Learning in the future)
 - 📫 How to reach me: Email(kapkei.kapkei@gmail.com)